-Instructional Faculty Full-Time Part-Time Total a) Total number of instructional faculty 76 32 108 b) Total number who are members of minority groups 9 3 12 c) Total number who are women 39 20 59 d) Total number who are men 37 12 49 e) Total number who are nonresident aliens (international) 5 1 6 f) Total number with doctorate, or other terminal degree 75 24 99 g) Total number whose highest degree is a master's but not a terminal master's 1 7 8 h) Total number whose highest degree is a bachelor's 0 1 1 i) Total number whose highest degree is unknown or other 0 0 0 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 0 0 0 k) Total number with doctorate degree 73 18 91 a) Number of tenured full-time faculty 52 b) Number of tenured part-time faculty 2 c) Number of tenure track full-time faculty 19 d) Number of tenure track part-time faculty 0 e) Number in full-time visiting (non-tenure-earning) positions not replacing faculty on research leave 5 f) Number of adjunct faculty teaching regular courses and tutorials 23 g) Number of administrative faculty who have tenure and teach part-time 1 h) Number of courses offered by full-time faculty (tenured and non tenure-earning) 134 i) Number of full-time faculty who taught at least one course 67 j) Number of tenured full-time faculty who taught at least one course 48 k) Number of fee liable students taking at least one tutorial or IRP 412 1) Number of courses and tutorials taught by adjunct faculty 21 m) Average number of activities (regular course, tutorial, IRP) per student 4.5 Race and Ethnicity (Full-time instructional faculty) Nonresident Aliens 5 Hispanic / Latino 4 Black or African American 3 White 62 Asian 2 Notes: There is no distinction at New College between tenured and non-tenured faculty in level of courses a taught.
+Instructional Faculty Full-Time Part-Time Total a) Total number of instructional faculty 79 29 108 b) Total number who are members of minority groups 12 3 15 c) Total number who are women 45 17 62 d) Total number who are men 34 12 46 e) Total number who are nonresident aliens (international) 6 2 8 f) Total number with doctorate, or other terminal degree 77 21 98 g) Total number whose highest degree is a master's but not a terminal master's 2 7 9 h) Total number whose highest degree is a bachelor's 0 1 1 i) Total number whose highest degree is unknown or other 0 0 0 j) Total number in stand-alone graduate/ professional programs in which faculty teach virtually only graduate-level students 0 0 0 k) Total number with doctorate degree 75 16 91 a) Number of tenured full-time faculty 52 b) Number of tenured part-time faculty 3 c) Number of tenure track full-time faculty 20 d) Number of tenure track part-time faculty 0 e) Number in full-time visiting (non-tenure-earning) positions not replacing faculty on research leave 7 f) Number of adjunct faculty teaching regular courses and tutorials 28 g) Number of administrative faculty who have tenure and teach part-time 1 h) Number of courses offered by full-time faculty (tenured and non tenure-earning) 144 i) Number of full-time faculty who taught at least one course 77 j) Number of tenured full-time faculty who taught at least one course 50 k) Number of fee liable undergraduate students taking at least one tutorial or IRP 404 1) Number of courses and tutorials taught by adjunct undergraduate faculty 26 m) Average number of activities (regular course, tutorial, IRP, Thesis, Laboratory, and Internship) per undergraduate student 4.3 Race and Ethnicity (Full-time instructional faculty) Nonresident Aliens 6 Hispanic / Latino 5 Black or African American 3 White 61 Asian 4 Notes: New College does not distinguish between tenured and non-tenured faculty in level of courses taught.
+Adjunct faculty are instructors who temporarily replace faculty on research leave, or who teach specialized courses (e.g., theater, creative writing) to supplement the offerings of regular faculty.
+Alumnae/i Fellows

 \I1a.
-Additional characteristics of instructional faculty and teaching for Fall 2016:
+Additional characteristics of undergraduate instructional faculty1 and teaching for Fall 2017: